shu8/cap-editor/docs/security.md

    Admins can perform any action under their respective AAs.

 2. Composer
-   Composers can edit any non-published alert, create new draft/template alerts, but cannot publish any alert.
+   Composers can edit any non-published alert, create new draft alerts, but cannot publish any alert.

 3. Approver
    Approvers can edit/create and publish any draft alert.